How is Zeffy free?

 With this campaign, nonprofits can ask volunteers to share raffle details with friends and family in person, with emails, and by posting on their social media accounts.
 Volunteers can then sell raffle tickets in person and with an online sales page.

 Nonprofits can choose to run their drawing in person or online.
-You can excite supporters with a live stream of your event and the raffle draw or record drawing to share with all donors.
+You can excite supporters with a live stream of your event and the raffle draw, or record the drawing to share with all donors.

 Transparency is crucial during raffle drawings.
 Nonprofits must follow several steps to ensure an ethical and fair raffle process.